Alignak-monitoring/alignak-monitoring.github.io/downloads.md

 ```
 deb https://dl.bintray.com/ddurieux/alignak_deb-stable {distribution} main
 ```
-where `{distribution}` is your distribution name, wokr only for one of the list:
+where `{distribution}` is your distribution name, work only for one in the list:

 * jessie
 * Stretch